On this page you will find answers to frequently asked questions on the following topics:

 Your company must be a member of Finnish Work to be granted the permission to use a mark.
 You can fill in a member application at the same time as you apply for the right to use a mark.

-We will email you links to the applications after you have filled in the preliminary information form on our website.
-If necessary, we will help you fill in the application by telephone
+We will email you the links to the applications after you have filled in the preliminary information form on our website.
+If necessary, we will help you fill in the application over the telephone.

-The Extranet service also includes research, current campaign materials, recordings of our events as well as presentation materials.
+The Extranet member service also includes studies, current campaign materials, recordings of our events as well as presentation materials.

 Each mark is granted in accordance with strict criteria.
 Each year, the companies are obligated to notify Finnish Work about any changes in the key figures impacting the use of the mark.
 If necessary, we will visit the company in person to examine whether the criteria is fulfilled or not.
 The mark committees have the right to withdraw a mark from a company if it breaches the law and stipulations, for example, on the basis of a statement from National Supervisory Authority for Welfare and Health Valvira or other decision by a government authority.

 The use of the mark is also monitored by consumers and competitors who can notify Finnish Work of any misuse of a mark or a suspicion thereof.
 Misuse is rather rare.
-If you suspect any misuse, please notify us at asiakaspalvelu@suomalainentyo.fi.
+If you suspect any misuse, please notify us using the form or at asiakaspalvelu@suomalainentyo.fi.

 You can apply for the Key Flag Symbol and Design from Finland Mark for individual products, product groups or services.
-Please note that the Key Flag Symbol has separate applications for products and services.
-If you are applying for the Key Flag Symbol for an online shop, use the service application.
+Please note that the Key Flag Symbol has separate applications for products, services and online shops.

 The Finnish Social Enterprise Mark is applied for the entire company.